Skip to main content

 How to set up DTMF tones

-1. Go to Agent → Knowledge
+1. Go to Agent → Training

 2. Add instructions for when to dial digits